-Read the full article on lean overhead impeding nonprofit effectiveness by William Bedsworth, Ann Goggins Gregory, Don Howard at The Bridgespan Group
+Read the full article on lean overhead impeding nonprofit effectiveness by William Bedsworth, Ann Goggins Gregory, and Don Howard at The Bridgespan Group.

 Interested in learning more about Impact Philanthropy?
 Other readers at Giving Compass found the following articles helpful for impact giving related to Impact Philanthropy.